SANSA-Stack/SANSA-Stack/sansa-ml/README.md

 # SANSA ML Readme
 The SANSA ML stack is currently under major Refactoring.
 It steers to a support of Scala 2.12 and Spark 3.
-The functionalities are covered by scala unit tests and are documented within scala docstrings.
+The functionalities are covered by Scala unit tests and are documented within Scaladoc.
 The Readme provides
-* Code snippets as usage description of currently available Modules
+* Code snippets as usage description of currently available modules
 * Roadmap
 * Recent Experimental Research Implementations
-* Description How to contribute
+* How to Contribute

 ## Current Modules
 The current stack provides: